zextras/tech-doc/source/carbonio-ce/installation.rst

    * a network problem
    * a wrong or misspelled domain name.

-   The solution in the first and second case are outside |community|
+   The solution in the first and second case are outside |ce|
    configuration and require to either fix the MX record or check the Internet connection.